AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

 =========================

 It's pretty important that the bot can perform more than one task at a time - commands could be coming in from strategy, and there's a host of things we need to do, like reading sensors at steady intervals and performing error corrections.

+The code we used in the final round was polling the rotary encoders, which incremented a counter every time the wheel went through 1&deg; of rotation over 20 times a second, and was applying the above Gradient Descent correction at the same rate.
+Coupled with any other tasks the bot was required to execute, a reasonable method of scheduling work to run at precise intervals is needed.

+Our bot used a simple process model, with structures carrying around information about when the task was last run, how often it should be run and whether it was enabled.
+There were more than eight of these on the bot, which doesn't seem a lot but given the 16MHz clock speed and limited calculation abilities of the ATMega 328 isn't a light load.

+{% highlight c %}
+typedef struct {
+    pid_t id;
+    unsigned long last_run, interval;
+    bool enabled;
+    void (*callback)(pid_t);
+    const char *label;
+} process;
+{% endhighlight %}

+Above, Process structure definition.
+It's a tad shorter than the one Linux uses.
+Below, an example of a process, the one that polls the rotary encoders.

+{% highlight c %}
+/*
+  Rapidly check motor rotations and speeds
+*/
+const char update_motors_l[] = "update motors";
+void update_motors_f(pid_t);
+process update_motors = {
+    .id         = 0,
+    .last_run   = 0,
+    .interval   = 50,
+    .enabled    = true,
+    .callback   = &update_motors_f,
+    .label      = update_motors_l
+};
+{% endhighlight %}

+A terse yet capable `Processes` class manages these tasks, which has the advantage of abstracting control logic away from functions that make the robot do something useful, and that once you know the processes work correctly, you can be confident that any you add will do so too.

+`Processes` maintains a list of pointers to these structs, and processes were run in order if `last_run + interval` is less than `millis()`.
+While it is *possible* to have a runaway condition where nothing is run on time because everything before it is taking too long, that's essentially the case where you're tying to do too much on the Arduino.

+One of the key functions of processes is that they can be enabled and disabled during runtime, and that the `Processes` class provides methods for processes to mutate themselves and each-other.
+This leads to emergent Finite State Machine behaviour, with tasks like grabbing the ball and kicking being done by coding up a set of states and managing transitions between them.

+All in all, the result of the synchronous process abstraction and asynchronous command set listening leads to the rather neat main `loop()` function:

+{% highlight c %}
+void loop()
+{
+    CommandSet.readSerial();
+    processes.run();
+}
+{% endhighlight %}